 Do you have a DUI on your record?
 Getting caught driving under the influence can be an embarrassing and emotional experience.
 You’re almost certain to spend some time in jail, too.
-But DUIs can also end up being very expensive for you, especially in the long term.
-This is because of all the financial costs that having one can throw at you.
+But drunk driving convictions can also end up being very expensive for you, especially in the long term.
+This is because of how much it will cost you.
 Some of the most major costs include:

 - A rise in your insurance rates